Noah Smith-Drelich

 Assistant Professor of Law

-Noah Smith-Drelich is an assistant professor of law at Chicago Kent and the appointed Rules Reporter for the Seventh Circuit Court of Appeals.
+Noah Smith-Drelich is an assistant professor of law at Chicago Kent.
 His scholarship seeks to better understand the incentive structures underlying the procedural and substantive rules of tort law, with ramifications that stretch from mass torts to policing.
 Smith-Drelich also writes on the constitutional right to travel, and in the area of public health.

 In addition to his academic work, Smith-Drelich maintains an active pro bono practice in civil liberties impact litigation with a focus on indigenous rights and environmental justice, for which he was recognized in the inaugural AALS Pro Bono Honor Roll.
 Currently, Smith-Drelich is the originating attorney and lead counsel on Thunderhawk v.
 County of Morton, a putative class action lawsuit challenging police abuses related to the Standing Rock-led resistance to the Dakota Access Pipeline.
 The case is in discovery in the District of North Dakota.
+Smith-Drelich also serves as the appointed Rules Reporter for the Seventh Circuit Court of Appeals.

-Professor Smith-Drelich currently teaches Torts, Civil Procedure, Constitutional Litigation, and a Section 1983 Practicum.
+Smith-Drelich currently teaches Torts, Civil Procedure, Constitutional Litigation, and a Section 1983 Practicum.
 He has been recognized for his teaching, winning Chicago-Kent Student Bar Association Professor of the Year (2022) and the Chicago-Kent College of Law Excellence in Teaching Award (2022).

 Before arriving at Chicago-Kent, Smith-Drelich was an academic fellow at Columbia Law School.
 Prior to that, Smith-Drelich worked as a staff attorney for the American Civil Liberties Union’s North Dakota, South Dakota, and Wyoming affiliate, and as a 7th-12th grade teacher on the Pine Ridge Reservation.